The Bankrate promise

 Wells Fargo’s suite of credit cards is currently undergoing some major changes, so the options you can currently choose from are limited.
 Still, there are options for more than one type of cardholder.

-If you are looking for a card that’ll help you bring in plenty of cash back on all your purchases, you can’t do much better than the Wells Fargo Active Cash card.
+If you are looking for a card that’ll help you bring in plenty of cash rewards on your purchases, you can’t do much better than the Wells Fargo Active Cash card.
 Not only does it offer 2 percent cash rewards on your purchases, but you can also earn a $200 bonus after you spend $1,000 in the first three months of card ownership.
 There are no limits to how much you can earn, and no category restrictions to keep track of.

 If you are more focused on paying down debt than earning rewards, you can also take a look at the Wells Fargo Platinum card*.
 This card doesn’t come with any kind of points or cash back, but instead allows users a generous 18 months with a 0 percent intro APR on both purchases and balance transfers (16.49 percent to 24.49 percent variable APR thereafter).
 That’s one of the longest intro periods you can find around, and it should give cardholders plenty of time to chip away at their balance without racking up interest charges.